 STEP 5: CHANGES IN PORTRAIT LIBRARY After proofing, make all changes to portraits in the portrait section of the Library, NOT on the pages.
-Switch to the Data View.
-Click into the cells to make changes to names and grades.
+See the instructions on editing portraits in eDesign Help for guidance.
 Use a consistent format for grades and teacher names.
-Teacher names are needed if you plan to group students by teacher in the book.
+Teacher names are only needed if you plan to group students by teacher in the book.